Skip to main content

 Cryptocurrency requires special attention (see below).
 If your executor does not have access to your private keys, the crypto is gone.

-When acting after death, an executor follows these steps:
+When acting after death, a Texas personal representative follows these steps:

-Platforms vary widely in how cooperative they are.
-Google has a clear, functional process.
-Instagram/Facebook is slower.
-Some smaller platforms have no process at all.
-Document every request and response.
+Platforms vary widely in cooperation.
+Google has a clear process, Meta (Facebook and Instagram) is slower, and some smaller custodians have no process at all.
+Document every request and response so the 60-day clock is provable.

 Cryptocurrency: Special Considerations